RaoulLuque/connect-rust/README.md

 (0,0) (0,0) (0,0) (0,0) (0,0) (0,0) (0,0)
 (0,0) (0,0) (0,0) (0,0) (0,0) (0,0) (0,0)
 ```
-Where the first bit of the u128 is the right entry of the leftmost-downmost tuple on the board and the last bit of the u128 is the left entry of the leftmost-upmost tuple on the board.
-Each tuple of course representing the state of one field, e.g. if there is a red or blue token.
+Where the first bit of the u128 is the left entry of the leftmost-upmost tuple in the visualization
+and the 84th bit of the u128 is the right entry of the rightmost-lowermost tuple in the visualization.
+The bits continue right to left and bottom to top.
+Each tuple of course representing the state
+of one field, e.g. if there is a red or blue token.
 (1,0) would be signaling that there is a red token (0,1) a blue one and (0,0) no token yet. <br>

 The python files [encoding_to_game_board.py](encoding_to_game_board.py) and [game_board_to_encoding.py](game_board_to_encoding.py) visualize this encoding and enable for translation between encoding and human perceived boards. <br> <br>